 Make sure the yoga you’re doing challenges your strength.

 Yoga is great for flexibility and balance, but it’s not always effective when it comes to strength.
 This really depends on the TYPE of yoga that you’re doing, but it also means that your yoga workouts should challenge you from a strength-perspective.
 When practicing yoga with the goal of building strength, you should reach that point of fatigue where your muscles start to shake, and you have to give up in order to prevent yourself from falling out of the posture.
-If you’re able to get through all of your yoga workouts feeling your muscles “burn”, you’re probably not building significant strength.
+If you’re able to get through all of your yoga workouts without feeling your muscles “burn”, you’re probably not building significant strength.
 Balancing postures, going deeper into strength-focused postures, and poses like “crow pose” are great for building strength, which is why they’re a big part of our beginner yoga for men routines.

 Do some pulling exercises in addition to yoga.